HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 I ended up changing the way I was handling the variables to match how unreal was handling it.
 Something I still am not too sure on how to do properly is timed movements, which you can see what I had to say about that here http://forum.unity3d.com/threads/movement-consistency-problems-distance-and-speed-within-a-time.409148/

-So how does the PlayerRigidbody basically work?
+##--So how does the PlayerRigidbody basically work?--

 In our GetCollisionSafeVelocity we first divide our velocity up so that each time we move we dont move more than a certain safe amount.
 Ideally you would want to use a capsulecast or something, but I kept running into issues so I am just doing it this way which is less accurate and blah blah, hopefully its at least consistent and good enough.